-Best Neighborhoods for Christmas Lights in Chicago
+Spectacular Neighborhood Holiday Lights and Christmas Lights in Chicago

-If you’re looking for the ultimate list of holiday and Christmas lights on houses, we’ve got you covered.
+If you’re looking for the ultimate list of holiday and Christmas lights in Chicago neighborhoods, we’ve got you covered.
 From the city to the 'burbs, these houses, streets, and neighborhoods go all out with their impressive self-made holiday and Christmas lights displays.
 Some homes on this list are best viewed from the car, while others encourage you to get out and walk.
 Many homes and streets feature light-up tunnels, visits from Santa, and treats for the kids.
 We’ve also noted which shows on the list are synchronized to music and what radio stations to tune into.

 For more holiday light displays, check out this mega list, Where to See the Best Holiday and Christmas Lights in Chicago.
 More holiday fun at our Guide to Holiday and Christmas Activities for Chicago Families.